-But what’s a meal without some really good company to share it with and unexpected table manners we didn’t know we had to follow?
-That’s right!
+But why are table manners important?
+Well, because it’s so easy and nice to connect with others over a great meal and you don’t want to come across rude, do you?
 Today, we explore table manners across the world, how to be respectful at different points of the meal, and what unites us all when it comes to eating in the presence of others.

 Tighten your seatbelts, and let’s travel!

-Why should you with others a good meal?
+1. Why should you share a good meal with others?

 If there is one point that unites several cultures across the world, it is that we like starting a meal by wishing others well.
 Curiously, expressions will not change drastically from country to country in Europe.
 In Portugal, you might say “Bom apetite”.
 In German, “Guten Appetit”.
 You can also use “Bon appétit”, “Buon appetito”, “Gero apetito” and “Buen provecho” in French, Italian, Lithuanian and Spanish, respectively.
 Of course, the further away you go from Europe, the more the expression will change!

-Is there any culture in which you can start eating before others are served?
-Or would you start your meal before everybody sat at the table?
-You might be surprised to know that in Germany, even starting your drink without the others can sometimes be seen as disrespectful.
+When it comes to table etiquette in different countries, there isn’t any culture in which you can start eating before others are served.
+You might be surprised to know that in Germany, even starting your drink without others can sometimes be seen as disrespectful.
 This table principle unites us all around the world: it is considered rude for guests to dig in before the host or oldest person at the table is served and starts eating, especially in countries like Korea, China and India.